 Members have the right to express their dissatisfaction with any aspect of the Plan or its providers.
 Providers can refer members to the following resources to file a grievance or appeal.
+Providers may only file a grievance or appeal on behalf of a member with the member's written consent.
 A grievance may be filed by a member or a member's authorized representative: